gitlabhq/gitlabhq/doc/user/project/cycle_analytics.md

     - Median time from when the merge request got merged until the deploy to production (production is last stage/environment)
 - **Production** (Total)
-   - Sum of all the above stages excluding the Test (CI) time.
+   - Sum of all the above stages' times excluding the Test (CI) time.
 To clarify, it's not so much that CI time is "excluded", but rather CI time is already counted in the review stage since CI is done automatically.
 Most of the other stages are purely sequential, but **Test** is not.